Some Amazing (and Eye-Opening) Reading Facts

 For many, the thought of sitting down and reading a book seems unfathomable.
 In some cases, it may be because they have incredibly busy lives and don’t have a moment to dedicate to this endeavor.
 For others, it may be because they think that only introverts or nerds engage in this pastime.

-The truth is that reading can benefit everyone, and more people should take the time to curl up with a good book.
-Below are some amazing reading facts that should encourage you to grab a book.
+The truth is that reading books can benefit everyone, and more people should take the time to curl up with a good book.
+Below are some fun facts about reading that should encourage you to grab a book.

 Reading Is Good for Your Health

 When it comes to interesting facts about reading, it has been found that curling up with a book is a great way to reduce stress.
 Whether you are fed up with things that are happening at work or your family or friends are driving you crazy, the best way to relax and unwind is to read books.
 The act of reading books is incredibly relaxing, and you can sit in your favorite chair or lounge on the couch.
 While you are engaged with the text, you won’t be thinking about your other problems.